kora-projects/kora-docs/mkdocs/docs/v2/en/guides/testing-black-box.md

     }
     ```

+Both `8080` and `8085` are exposed, and both are mapped to random host ports by Docker.
+That is why the test never hardcodes a port: `getMappedPort(8080)` returns the host port for the public API, and
+`getMappedPort(8085)` returns the one for the system API. `getSystemURI()` is what you use when a test wants to read `/metrics` or re-check `/system/liveness` after a scenario.

 ## Testcontainers { #testcontainers }

 In a black-box test, the application has already been built as a separate Docker artifact.
 The test does not modify its Kora graph and does not add test components into the application: the container